-There have been a few cases of excessive downloading of articles from the Library's content providers.
-This is a reminder that excessive downloading is strictly prohibited and can result in the termination of our licenses.
+Cases of excessive downloading of articles from the Library's content providers are being reported.
+This is a reminder that excessive downloading is strictly prohibited and can result in the termination of our licences.
 Commercial use as well as systematic or excessive downloading (such as an entire issue of a journal, significant portions of the entire run of a journal, a significant number of se